About The Author

 That was the beginning of a long road that finally led to writing.
 Over the next fifteen years I worked as a gardener, receptionist, ice-cream truck driver, window-dresser, store owner, and storyteller in a library.
 I do believe having experienced so many different jobs and meeting all kinds of people has broadened my writing and the subjects I’m interested in.
 My last job, working in the library, took me back to my love of books and writing.
 My cousin, the author/illustrator Frank Asch, had been in the business of children’s books for many years, and he was instrumental in showing me the ropes.

 I was lucky to sell my first story, but still didn’t see myself as a writer.
 If I hadn’t gotten divorced at about this time, I very well could have stayed at the library forever.
 But I needed a job that paid a bit more.
 I knew writing books was a risky business, but I liked the challenge and wanted to try.
 So for the next four or five years I was writing three and four books a year!
 I began with picture books and moved on to novels and then to historical fiction.
-About eight years ago I began speaking in schools, talking about creative writing.
+At this time I began speaking in schools, talking about creative writing.

 My restlessness doesn’t get out of control due to my two very different jobs.
 As a speaker I must be very social and extroverted and bounce about the country.
 As a writer I must close in and be very introverted and remain for long hours holed up in my study.
 I enjoy both experiences and feel grateful I can divide my time that way.